Many or all companies we feature compensate us. Compensation and editorial

 Mortgages

-If you’re 62 or older and own your home, a reverse mortgage can help convert some of your equity to cash.
+If you’re a senior who is 62 or older and owns a home, a reverse mortgage can help convert some of your equity to cash.
 Reverse mortgages don’t require you to make monthly payments as long as you live in the home.
-You might consider this option if you’d like to create an additional income stream in retirement.
+You might consider this option if you already live in your “retirement home” and want to create an additional income stream.

 The best reverse mortgage companies